-- Talk with your manager, Human Resources, the Compliance Division or the appropriate management area. - Consult our Policies and Procedures.
-You can find the information on the company's intranet. - Contact the Helpline: - -877.606.9171 - avangrid.com/speakup - Contact the Compliance Division at corporatecompliance@avangrid.com
+- Talk with your manager, People and Organizations (formerly Human Resources), the Compliance Unit or the appropriate management area.

+- Consult our Policies and Procedures.

+You can find the information on the company's intranet.

+- · Contact the Helpline:

+- 877.606.9171

+- avangrid.com/speakup

+- Contact the Compliance Unit at corporatecompliance@avangrid.com